What is a Rights Respecting School?

 What’s more, our bespoke resources help teachers to talk to children of all ages about the big issues facing the world today, from the refugee crisis to climate change.

-There are three levels to the Rights Respecting Schools Award.
-Its transformative and rigorous approach means the journey to the highest level can take up to four years.
+There are three stages to the Rights Respecting Schools Award.
+Its transformative and rigorous approach means the journey to the highest stage can take up to four years.

 Together young people and the school community learn about children’s rights, putting them into practice every day.
 The Award is not just about what children do but also, importantly, what adults do.
 In Rights Respecting Schools children’s rights are promoted and realised, adults and children work towards this goal together.